drwebb/haskelldocumentation/content/containers.md

 # Set and IntSet

+# Tree

+(Need real world examples, maybe ASTs, or hierarchical data)

+(Comonad instance?
+Zippers?)

 # Graph

 The graph data structure seems to be the odd structure out, as it does not at first glance have any of the common functional operations of the other structures we have been describing.
+It is also a structure that is designed to help model relationships.

 However such functionality is hiding beneath the surface if we examine the types.
 A graph is object originally from mathematics which consists of Vertices and Edges that connect the verticies.
 They can be used to model such exciting areas such as the electrical power